 Transcriptioning is different than "captioning" in several ways.
 Transcriptioning is "speech to text" and does not include sound effects and non-speech elements typically included in closed captions.
 Furthermore, an automatic speech recognition transcription service is likely not going to meet the accuracy levels required of closed captions for hearing impaired individuals.
 You will find this particularly true in the case of low volume captures or those where the audio is interfered with by background noise, or possibly even in the case of non-native speakers whose accent is thick enough to cause word-recognition problems for the transcription service.

 All that being said, transcriptions can be applied much faster than closed captions and typically cost less to generate.
-Transcriptions may provide a "good enough" solution for providing both visual and audio content for lectures, and in particular may work as an interim measure during the interval (sometimes a day or more, depending on required accuracy levels) while closed captions are being applied.
+Transcriptions may provide a "good enough" solution for providing both visual and audio content for lectures.
+In particular, transcriptions may work as an interim "visual-text" measure during the interval while closed captions are being generated and applied (sometimes a day or more, depending on required accuracy levels).

-Alternately, because both closed caption files and transcription files use the WEBVTT standard, it is possible to have the automatic transcriptions generated, then edited for accuracy, then uploaded as closed captions as well as having the edited transcription uploaded to replace the original transcription file.
+Alternately, because both closed caption files and transcription files use the WEBVTT standard, it is possible to have the automatic transcriptions generated, then edited for accuracy, then applied to the media as closed captions.

-Also, transcriptions do not appear for posted video links or embedded videos in an LMS/VLE content window.
+Using transcriptions as closed captions also allows for video links and embedded videos to have the transcribed text available.
+Video links and embedded videos do not have a transcription panel available.
 Applying transcriptions as closed captioning files allows for users to use the CC button in the embedded video to view the text for the audio along with the media.

 Important: The connection to make between the above two points is that if you/your instructors' standard procedure is to generate a capture, auto-publish it to a section but not make it available to students for some period while the instructor edits the video, that video will be transcribed twice; once when it is initially published, then again after the edits are complete and saved.

-If a Manual Transcription is applied to a capture/video before it is published, and THEN the video is published (and the ASR toggle is ON), the video is sent for and will receive automatic transcription.
+If a Manual Transcription is applied to a capture/video before it is published, and THEN the video is published (and the ASR Course Media toggle is ON), the video is sent for and will receive automatic transcription.
 In this case, the uploaded transcription is considered the "original" and the automated one is an update.
 Reverting to the original would return the originally uploaded transcription.
 While we don't expect this to be a common use-case, we wanted to note it here for you.
-See Managing Transcriptions for Captures for more information.

 It takes at least 30 minutes for a video to receive automatic transcriptions, longer for videos that are more than an hour in length and/or if the transcription service is processing a large number of requests at the time.

-Currently transcriptions are only viewable from within the classroom and cannot be seen in the content details playback panel.
-From the content details page, you can refer to the Transcript entry on the right side of the bottom section of the page (below Captions) to see if a transcription has been applied to this video.
-The Transcript entry will read "Add" if there is no transcription, and will read "Update" if there is one.
+Currently transcriptions are only viewable from within the classroom and cannot be seen in the media details playback panel or in embedded videos or video links.
+If you need to know whether or not an item has transcripts, refer to the Transcript entry on the right side of the bottom of the media details page (below Captions).
+The Transcript entry will read "Add" if there is no transcript, and will read "Update" if there is one.

 Transcriptions are not provided for videos longer than 4 hours.
 This is an Amazon restriction.
 If you publish a video that is longer than 4 hours, it will not be automatically transcribed.
 You can manually transcribe these videos and upload the transcription file to apply one.
 Alternately, you can edit longer videos into shorter segments, which will then be transcribed when they are published.

-Transcriptions are not "back-applied" to captures already published.
-Captures and videos already published in the system at the time the ASR Toggle is turned on must be RE-published to get automatic transcriptions added to them.
+Transcriptions are not "back-applied" to existing captures.
+Captures and videos already in the system at the time the ASR Toggle is turned on must be either published/re-published OR reprocessed (depending on the ASR toggles settings) to get automatic transcriptions added to them.

 NOTE: If you remove then re-publish a capture to a class to obtain transcriptions, you will remove student video view data from the section analytics for that class/video.
-BETTER OPTION is to create a "holding class" solely for temporarily publishing videos (or use an expired section), publish the older, non-transcribed videos to the class then remove them.
-The act of publishing will trigger the automatic transcription; the video does not need to be left in the class for more than several seconds.
+BETTER OPTION: Instructors can create a "holding class" solely for temporarily publishing videos (or use an expired section).
+Publish the older, non-transcribed videos to the class, then remove them.
+The act of publishing will trigger automatic transcription if the ASR Course Media toggle is on; the video does not need to be left in the class for more than several seconds.
 All currently published versions of the video will see the transcriptions.

-Captures/videos that have already been auto-transcribed and are later re-published to a new location are NOT sent for automatic transcription again, as long as the file has not changed.
-The ASR service sees that the video has an automated transcription, compares the audio file byte-for-byte, and as long as it is the same as the file originally submitted (has not been edited) the video is not re-submitted for transcriptions.
+Captures/videos that have already been auto-transcribed and are later re-published or reprocessed are NOT sent for automatic transcription again, as long as the file has not changed.
+The ASR service sees that the video has an automated transcription, compares the audio file byte-for-byte.
+As long as it is the same as the file originally submitted (has not been edited) the media is not re-submitted for transcriptions.

 Echo360’s ASR offering is a paid service, and each customer/institution has an allocation of transcription hours included as part of your Echo360 contract.
 Allocations are based on the annual contract period, and are reset each year.

-ASR usage is based on the number of capture hours published to courses (the number of hours of video being transcribed).
+ASR usage is based on the number of capture hours being transcribed.
 If your contractual allocation does not provide sufficient transcription coverage, you can pre-purchase additional hours by contacting your regional account team.

 Echo360 contract-allocated transcription hours will not roll over year-over-year.
 However, any additional hours you purchase above the contract-granted ones that are not consumed will not expire or reset.